vtexdocs/dev-portal-content/docs/guides/Integration Guides/tax-service-integration-guide/asynchronous-integration.md

 - There is no retry in case of timeout.
 - If the external service that responds to the request times out constantly, the store will not be able to finish the order.
 - If this integration is active, it applies to all stores in that account.

-[block:callout]
-{
-  "type": "warning",
-  "body": "For stores in which there are often up to hundreds of items in a cart, like some B2B operations, this flow can become inefficient and expensive.
-In this case, consider using asynchronous integration.", "title": ""
+> ⚠️ For stores in which there are often up to hundreds of items in a cart, like some B2B operations, this flow can become inefficient and expensive.
+In this case, consider using asynchronous integration.
-}
-[/block]

 ## Asynchronous integration